TheJacksonLaboratory/ezomero/CODE_OF_CONDUCT.md

 of Conduct.
 Please keep this in mind when deciding on how to respond to a breach of this Code.

-For clearly intentional breaches, report those to the Code of Conduct committee (see below).
+For clearly intentional breaches, report those to the core developers (see below).
 For possibly unintentional breaches, you may reply to the person and point out this code of conduct (either in public or in private, whatever is most appropriate).
-If you would prefer not to do that, please feel free to report to the Code of Conduct Committee directly, or ask the Committee for advice, in confidence.
+If you would prefer not to do that, please feel free to report to the core developers directly, or ask them for advice, in confidence.

+Currently, the core developers are:

+- Dave Mellert <dave.mellert@jax.org>
+- Erick Ratamero <erick.ratamero@jax.org>

 <!-- We need to think about what to do about this bit!
 We probably don't
 want a whole committee for now, but we need a way for reporting stuff>